Understanding investment ratios

 As expected, if a company has zero or negative earnings which indicate a loss, then likewise, earnings per share will also be zero or negative.
 In contrast, a higher EPS means investors are earning bigger profits for every share they own.
 At the same time, a high EPS figure is a clear sign of a company’s strong financial position and this means that it is a reliable organisation.
 In addition, investors can also look at the estimates of a future EPS to get an idea of the profits they will earn in the years to come.

 Price Earnings Ratio (P/E)

-A widely used ratio is the Price Earnings Ratio which measures whether a company is cheap or expensive.
-It is calculated by dividing a company’s share price by its earnings per share (profits after tax divided by the number of shares in issue).
+A widely used ratio is the Price Earnings Ratio which measures whether a company is cheap or expensive, while it reflects investors’ assessments of future earnings.
+It is calculated by dividing an organisation’s share price by its earnings per share (profits after tax divided by the number of shares in issue).

-Return on Capital
+Return on Capital Employed (ROCE)

 EBITDA and EV

 One of the most widely used valuation multiples based on enterprise value (EV), often employed either in conjunction with or as an alternative to the P/E ratio, the EV/EBITDA helps to determine the fair market value of a company.
 More specifically, EBITDA is a profit key ratio that looks at the Earnings Before Interest, Tax, Depreciation and Amortisation.
 It is used to assess the operative profitability of a company, as well as its cash flow.

 To calculate the EBITDA margin the earnings are divided by revenue and the resultant number is the company’s operating profitability.
 The EV is the numerator in the EV/EBITDA ratio and it is equal to a company’s equity value or market capitalisation, plus its debt or any financial commitments, less any cash.